Peak Heart & Vascular

 Carotid stenosis means that the arteries that carry blood to your brain have developed plaques, accumulations of cholesterol and other fats that narrow the arterial walls.
 When the arteries are clogged so much that blood and the oxygen it carries are prevented from reaching the brain, a stroke occurs.

-Carotid arteries narrowed by 70% or more put you at the greatest risk of stroke.
+Carotid arteries narrowed by 70% or more put you at the greatest risk of a stroke.
 A stroke is a major medical incident that can lead to death.
 If you have the symptoms of a stroke, head to your nearest emergency room immediately.
 Damage to brain cells can occur within minutes.

 The clogging of the carotid arteries that defines carotid stenosis develops over time.
 Usually, you won’t know you have carotid stenosis unless you have a screening or until you experience a stroke or TIA (transient ischemic attack).
 A TIA is a temporary shortage of blood flow to your brain and causes symptoms like: